Scope-Infrastructure-Calismalari/devops-cicd/ch02-ci-vs-cd-vs-cd.md

 - This method enables you to eliminate conflicts and last-minute problems.
 - In case any state fails, you should automatically pause the process and fix the issues.

-Continuous Deployment Best Practices
+## Continuous Deployment Best Practices
-Here are some important best practices while implementing continuous Deployment:
+Here are some important best practices while implementing Continuous Deployment:

 - You should use an issue tracker for the development task.
 - In your version controlling system, you should create a branch that contains the issue number and description of any change you have made.